First live DPP

 01 · The rollout timeline

 The DPP is not one deadline — it is a staged rollout over six years.
 Batteries go first.
 Textiles follow.
-Consumer electronics, steel, aluminium, furniture and tyres are in the European Commission's 2025–2030 working plan.
+Steel, aluminium, furniture, tyres and mattresses are in the European Commission's 2025–2030 working plan.
 Every date below is public.

 2024